 - Students may not remove or exchange furniture from common areas of the residence hall (or house) or from any residence hall room. - 2.
-Lofts may be built for rooms in Miller Hall only. - Lofts must be built according to the specifications published and available from the Campus Life Office. - b.
-Lofts are not permitted in the University-owned houses or apartments. - c.
-Lofts must be inspected by the Residence Coordinator within the first two weeks of school. - d.
-Maintenance staff will immediately remove non-inspected lofts that are discovered in student rooms and the residents will be charged \$100. - Screens are not to be removed from windows.
-Screens must be down at all times except in emergency situations. - Waterbeds are not permitted unless a serious medical condition requires it and permission is received from the Disabilities Intervention Team. - Student owned furniture, including couches, chairs, tables and futons, are not permitted in Williard Hall.
+Lofts may be built for rooms in Miller Hall only. - Lofts must be built according to the specifications published and available from the Residence Life and Housing Office. - b.
+Lofts are not permitted in the University-owned houses or apartments. - Lofts must be inspected by the Residence Life staff within the first two weeks of school. - d.
+Maintenance staff will immediately remove non-inspected lofts that are discovered in student rooms, and the residents will be charged \$100. - Screens are not to be removed from windows.
+Screens must be down at all times except in emergency situations - Waterbeds are not permitted unless a serious medical condition requires it and permission is received from the Disabilities Intervention Team. - Student owned furniture, including couches, chairs, tables and futons, is not permitted in Williard Hall.
 Small TV stands are acceptable in Williard Hall. - Furniture, including couches, chairs, tables, and futons, is not permitted outside of campus owned apartments or houses, including porches or patios.
-Outdoor designed furniture may be approved upon inspection of a Campus Life staff member. - 7.
+Outdoor designed furniture may be approved upon inspection of a Residence Life and Housing staff member. - 7.
 All University furniture must stay in the designated room in which it was intended at all times.